marzenakrp/nocha/README.md

 | **Min**      | 49,156                      | 38,023                      | 5                             | 4                             | 4                             |

+## FAQ

+1. Have you tried different prompts or prompting methods?

+Yes, we experimented with three prompting methods: (1) answer-only, (2) answer followed by explanation, and (3) explanation followed by answer.
+Details of these experiments can be found in the appendix.
+We did not try other methods such as few-shot prompting or chunking the text.
+Few-shot prompting is impractical with book-length input.
+Since our goal is to test the abilities of LLMs to process *long-context*, chunking the text would defeat the purpose (that being said, you may want to check out the results on stories reported in the paper).
+Ideally, a model that fully utilizes its claimed context window should handle this task regardless of small differences in prompt wording or order.

+2. How do you ensure that the annotators wrote valid claims?

+Our annotators are avid readers who read the books for their own enjoyment, not specifically for this task.
+Often, they had access to advance reader copies, enabling us to annotate books before their official publication.
+Throughout the annotation process, we worked closely with them, reviewing each claim pair multiple times and discussing any unclear details.
+Additionally, we personally read, enjoyed, and annotated 14 books ourselves.

+3. Why didn't you add more models?

+We plan on adding more models.
+If you are interested in seeing how your model performs on our data please let us know!

+4. Why don't you release your entire annotations?

+We don't release our annotations to prevent model providers from training on them, which could compromise the dataset's integrity.
+We also plan to periodically update our dataset with "fresh" books and evaluate the models ourselves on the new data.
+While this approach may seem impractical, it is currently the only way to ensure that we test the models on data they haven't seen during (pre-)training.

 ## Citation Information
 If you use this work in any form, please cite as: